Educational tips for pet

 each puppy could be sold for over eight hundred dollars or

 more.
-I would get called in the middle of the
+I was doing locum and I would get called in the middle of the

 night to perform Caesarians as some of these breeds could